TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 ### Project Objectives

-1. Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days of the week.
+1. Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days in consecutive weeks.
 2. Update the "Gestisci prenotazioni" by adding a calendar that allows users to filter previous bookings based on the selected date.
 3. Create two containers that hold the Database and the Backend application using Docker and Docker-Compose
 4. Create a program that can be used to update the timetable on MarconiTT inside the containerized environment